 Considerations on maximizing re-use of existing 3GPP defined capabilities such as PCC is considered.

-Exploration of the changes that may be needed to TS 33.107 and TS 33.108.
+Exploration of the changes that may be needed to TS 33.107 [aa] and TS 33.108 [bb].

 Finally this Technical Report provides recommendations for proceeding with implementing the selected approach.